anthony1x6000/ROBLOX2016stylus/README.md

 If you don't have it already, this requires Stylus to function.
 Get it at the [Chrome Web Store](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or at [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/styl-us/). \
 ![Preview of style](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/images/2016_stuff/preview.png?raw=true "Preview")
 ## helloUser.user.js
-This userscript brings back the [Hello, User](https://files.catbox.moe/26eosn.png) thing that used to be at the top of the site.\
+This userscript brings back the [Hello, User](https://files.catbox.moe/26eosn.png) header that used to be at the top of the site.\
 **Install the userscript [here](https://raw.githubusercontent.com/anthony1x6000/ROBLOX2016stylus/main/helloUser.user.js)** \
 It was built on [Tampermonkey](https://www.tampermonkey.net/) so I'd recommend using that.
 I haven't tested it out on other extensions like [Greasemonkey](https://www.greasespot.net/).
 [![image](https://github.com/anthony1x6000/ROBLOX2016stylus/assets/33004321/57ab6c00-ed33-460e-8253-583362660523)
 ]([url](https://youtu.be/cLTlOtZMDtk?t=706))
 ## Contributing
-**If you can, please contribute!** \
+**If you can, please contribute!** This project is community driven, so changes are appreciated.
-I don't know much CSS myself, so any contribution, even improving the slightest little thing, is greatly appreciated!
 ### How to navigate the userstyle
-The userstyle is currently very bloated and unorganized.
-To make it a little easier to figure out where edits are, provided is [navigation.txt](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/navigation.txt).
+The project is being refactored as to clear some technical debt.
+Provided is [navigation.txt](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/navigation.txt) to make navigation easier for contributors.

 In [navigation.txt](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/navigation.txt), you can see all of the comments in the userstyle and the lines the comments are on.
 So, if someone made a change to the catalog, you can see: ```Line 3040: /* catalog changes  */```